lin380/coursebook/docs/04-approaching-analysis.md

 In this chapter I will build on the notions of data and information from the previous chapter.
 The aim of statistics in quantitative analysis is to uncover patterns in datasets.
 Thus statistics is aimed at deriving knowledge from information, the next step in the DIKI Hierarchy (Figure \@ref(fig:understanding-data-vis-sum)).
-Where the creation of information from data involves human intervention and conscious decisions, as we have seen, deriving knowledge from information involves even more conscious subjective decisions on how to assess and interrogate the information available and ultimately how to interpret the findings.
-The first step is to conduct a descriptive assessment of the information, both at the individual variable level and also between variables, the second is to interrogate the dataset either through exploratory, inferential, or predictive methods, and the third is to interpret and report the findings.
+Where the creation of information from data involves human intervention and conscious decisions, as we have seen, deriving knowledge from information involves even more conscious subjective decisions on what information to assess, and what method to select to interrogate the information, and ultimately how to interpret the findings.
+The first step is to conduct a descriptive assessment of the information, both at the individual variable level and also between variables, the second is to interrogate the dataset either through inferential, predictive, or exploratory analysis methods, and the third is to interpret and report the findings.

 <!--
 - ? include that I will provide examples of statistical methods and procedures that are associated with each of these main statistical approaches.